 If LDAP authentication is enabled for a form, only respondents in your LDAP (or Active) Directory can access the form.
 With this authentication and the LDAP Prefill Connector combined, you can also prefill the form with the authenticated respondent's information.

-You'll need the Enterprise Plan, an LDAP service, and a user entry from your LDAP directory.
+You'll need a FormAssembly Enterprise or Compliance Cloud plan, an LDAP service, and a user entry from your LDAP directory.

 There are 2 parts to get started.

 - You'll need your IT team to open the server to receive requests from the IP of your enterprise instance.